 IL-AFLAN is a network of Illinois legal aid organizations and law school clinics that provides civil legal information, advice, brief services (including the preparation and review of legal documents), and referrals to veterans, service members, national guard, reservists, and their spouses and dependents.

 Network members include CARPLS, Center for Disability & Elder Law, Chicago Volunteer Legal Services (CVLS), John Marshall Law, LAF, Land of Lincoln, Loyola Law, Prairie State, SIU Law, and most recently PILI.

-In fact, earlier this year, the Public Interest Law Institute (PILI) pursued a grant that would allow the organization to join forces with IL-AFLAN.
+In fact, earlier this year, the Public Interest Law Initiative (PILI) pursued a grant that would allow the organization to join forces with IL-AFLAN.
 Through the grant, PILI will be responsible for referring pro bono matters to the 101 counties outside of Cook County expanding the network’s current efforts dramatically.